by helping the people

 It is now proven that poverty and lack of education contribute significantly to habitat

 destruction and poaching.
 Studies have shown that in regions of extreme poverty, poaching is the highest and conflicts with wildlife are escalating the most.

 It is therefore the most important part of our project to work with people living in wildlife regions and potential corridor regions to improve living conditions through simple technological aids, reforestation and education, thereby helping to reduce human / wildlife conflicts, poaching and habitat

 destruction contribute to a low-conflict coexistence of wildlife and humans.

 We make a clear stand against trophy hunting in all its forms.
-Even if it is argued again and again that this brings money in remote and by tourists little visited areas and there can benefit the nature conservation as a whole, we reject this perverse form of tourism.
+Even if it is argued that this brings money in remote and by tourists little visited areas and there can benefit the nature conservation as a whole, we reject this perverse form of tourism.
 Hunting tourism is now contributing to the rapid decline in the numbers of endangered species in many parts of Africa, and deserves international condemnation as well as a global trade ban on hunting trophies.
 In order to finance nature conservation in remote and less visited regions, other sources should be developed.

 Wildlife and People is a project of the